OmsriSainadhReddy/PowerCo/README.md

 Prepare a half-page summary or slide of key findings and add some suggestions for data augmentation – which other data sources should the client provide you with, and which open-source datasets might be useful?

-eda_starter and summary_suggestions are the deliverable files for this task. eda_starter has the Python code for the analysis performed, and summary_suggestions has the summary of EDA findings and suggestions for the client.
+**eda_starter and summary_suggestions are the deliverable files for this task. eda_starter has the Python code for the analysis performed, and summary_suggestions summarizes EDA findings and suggestions for the client.**

+## TASK 3